Weldybox-en/Luciole_mini_master_v1/README.md

 ### Arduino IDE

-Using arduino IDE is pretty straight forward comparing to the master's code.
-Just copy the code from */src/main.cpp* and past it in your Arduino IDE sketch.
+Using arduino IDE harder but it's possible.
 Just make sure that you have all the necessary things to upload the code into an ESP8266.
 See the screen below :

 <p align="center">
   <img src="https://imgur.com/P5R15kP.jpg" width="420">